jshamash/hue-switch/README.md

 # hue-switch
-Using my Amazon Dash button to control my philips hue.
+Using my Amazon Dash button to control my philips hue + HS100.
 Must have `libpcap-dev` installed.
+For best performance, configure your network so that your Hue bridge and HS100 have static IPs.